Local browser tools for images, video, and audio

 What makes Picmu different from a generic converter page?

-Picmu is built around task-specific pages instead of one vague all-purpose screen.
-That means clearer defaults, more honest capability messaging, and a more reliable path through real media work.
+Picmu is built around task-specific pages instead of one all-purpose screen.
+That means clearer defaults, visible capability notes, and fewer surprises while you work.

 What does Picmu show after processing finishes?

-Picmu should show a clear local result state with the output format, filename, size change, relevant dimensions, and the next most useful page if you want to keep refining the file.
+Picmu shows the local result with the output format, filename, size change, relevant dimensions, and the next useful page when you want to keep refining the file.

 Start with the right page